LunarG/VulkanTools/BUILDVT.md

 To create your local git repository of VulkanTools:
 ```
 cd YOUR_DEV_DIRECTORY
-git clone git@github.com:LunarG/VulkanTools.git
+git clone --recurse-submodules git@github.com:LunarG/VulkanTools.git
 cd VulkanTools
-# This will fetch and build glslang and spriv-tools
+# This will perform some initialization and ensure the subcomponents are built:
 ./update_external_sources.sh    # linux
-./update_external_sources.bat --all  # windows
+./update_external_sources.bat   # windows
 ```

 ## Linux Build

-This build process builds vktrace and the LVL tests.
+This build process builds all items in the VulkanTools repository

 Example debug build:
 ```
 cd YOUR_DEV_DIRECTORY/VulkanTools  # cd to the root of the VulkanTools git repository
 cmake -H. -Bdbuild -DCMAKE_BUILD_TYPE=Debug
 cd dbuild
-make
+make -j8
 ```

 ## Windows System Requirements

 Windows 7+ with additional required software packages:

 - Microsoft Visual Studio 2015 Professional or 2017 Professional.
-Note: it is possible that lesser/older versions may work, but that has not been tested.
+Note: it is possible that lesser/older versions may work, but not guaranteed.
 - CMake (from http://www.cmake.org/download/).
 Notes:
   - In order to build the VkTrace tools, you need at least version 3.0.
   - Tell the installer to "Add CMake to the system PATH" environment variable.